etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

     };
 ```

- Using query parameters can be beneficial for your improved performance (e.g. your database can reuse an already calculated plan when running the statement again with different parameters).
+ Using query parameters can improve performance (e.g., your database can reuse an already calculated plan when running the statement again with different parameters).
 Also, this reduces the risk of sql injections - any special characters in your parameter are escaped before they are inserted in the sql string.

 ### Using dynamic object

 The default implementation of DbSource will use an ExpandoObject.
-This dynamic object will then properties with the same names as the columns in your source.
+This dynamic object will then have properties with the same names as the columns in your source.

 ```C#
 DbSource source = new DbSource(connMan, "SourceTable");